PatNtinos/ML-Pokemon-Gen1/README.md

 + Deep CNN

-Achieved better accuracy through convolutional architectures.
+Achieved 89% accuracy using Deep CNN.

 📌 Notes
-The data cleaning notebook is not included in the repo.
++ The data cleaning notebook is not included in the repo.

-Each notebook is structured to be understandable and reproducible.
++ Each notebook is structured to be understandable and reproducible.

-The report includes detailed steps, challenges, and results.
++ The report includes detailed steps, challenges, and results.

 🚀 Future Work
-Some ideas to expand this project:

-Use transfer learning (e.g., with pretrained models like ResNet).

-Try object detection to classify Pokémon in scenes.
++ Classify the images based on the evolution lines (Charmander, Charmeleon, Charizard)

++ Classify the whole 151 Pokemon!

-Extend to other Pokémon generations!
++ Extend to other Pokémon generations!

 📫 Contact
 Feel free to reach out if you have any questions!!!